donal/odnd-junior-3lbb/README.md

 Examples where an initiative roll isn't needed:

 * Missile fire and spells always go before enemy closes distance for melee
+* Defenders with long weapons — spears and halberds — will go before an attacking enemy on the first round of melee

 Examples where an initiative roll is needed: